 Gulf of Alaska.
 Working north from Vancouver, the south central coast of Alaska is added to the Inside Passage for Gulf of Alaska cruises.
 Ships sail one-way between Vancouver or Seattle and Seward, the closest port to Anchorage.
 Your embarkation and disembarkation points are different, but you have the opportunity to see much more of Alaska's spectacular scenery, including the glacier-clad Gulf of Alaska and the Hubbard Glacier.
 Large and mid-sized ships often cruise this itinerary since the waters of the Pacific Ocean are sometimes more rocky than the quiet waters of the Inside Passage.

 Bering Sea Cruises.
 Expedition ships sail this historic sea between North America and Asia.
 Most of the larger, mainstream cruise lines do not venture this far north.
-Some mainstream and luxury ships sail the this northern route when repositioning between Alaska and Asia.
+Some mainstream and luxury ships sail this northern route when repositioning between Alaska and Asia.

 Many cruise lines offer cruisetour packages to "add-on" to your cruise.
-These packages can last anywhere from a couple of days to over a week, and include visits to inland Alaska, such as Denali National Park, home of Mt.
+These packages can last anywhere from a couple of days to over a week and include visits to inland Alaskan sites, such as Denali National Park, home of Mt.
 Denali (also known as Mt.
 McKinley).
 Cruise lines also offer extensions to the Yukon Territory of Canada and Fairbanks, which is north of Denali National Park.
 When planning your cruise, you might want to think about staying a few extra days to experience more of this magnificent part of North America.
 Whichever Alaska cruisetour or cruise itinerary you choose will be sure to be a memorable one!